Black Honey (band): Black Honey (2014–2020)

-Written & Directed (2020-2022)
+Written & Directed (2020–2022)

-The band performed their first gig of 2020, with new member Alex Woodward, at the Green Door Store, Brighton on 29th January.
+The band performed their first gig of 2020, with new member Alex Woodward, at the Green Door Store, Brighton on 29 January.
 In July 2020, the band released the single “Beaches”, the first from their upcoming second album.
 An accompanying music video was also released, which was produced “in house” by members of the band during COVID-19 restrictions.

-In September 2020, DIY Magazine held a week-long 100th issue party.
-On 9th September 2020, Black Honey held a headline performance at the event under COVID-19 restrictions.
-A second single was released on 18th September 2020, titled “Run For Cover”.
-A music video for this single was released on 25th September 2020, which was filmed in an empty working men’s club.
+In September 2020, DIY held a week-long 100th issue party.
+On 9 September 2020, Black Honey held a headline performance at the event under COVID-19 restrictions.
+A second single was released on 18 September 2020, titled "Run for Cover".
+A music video for this single was released on 25 September 2020, which was filmed in an empty working men's club.
 The video was directed by Sam Kinsella, and production and styling was handled by Craig Hemming.

-Two more singles were later released: “Believer” on 8th January 2021, and “Disinfect” on 19th February 2021.
-“Disinfect” was released with an accompanying music video.
+Two more singles were later released: "Believer" on 8 January 2021, and "Disinfect" on 19 February 2021.
+"Disinfect" was released with an accompanying music video.

-On 19th March 2021, the band released their second album, titled Written & Directed.
-The album managed to reach No. 1 on the iTunes UK Albums chart during its release week.
-The official UK album chart was released on 26th March 2021, with Written & Directed at No. 7 overall.
-The album achieved No. 1 in the UK independent chart.
+On 19 March 2021, the band released their second album, titled Written & Directed.
+It entered the UK Albums Chart at No. 7 on 26 March 2021, as well as No. 1 on the UK independent chart.
 On the Scottish album chart, the album achieved position No. 3.
 On the UK vinyl chart and the UK cassette chart, the album held position No. 2.
 On the UK physical chart, the album held position No. 4.